BocuD/VRBuildHelper/README.md

  - Dev branch, using a different pipeline id from the main branch so it gets uploaded as a different world, which includes a number of GameObjects to assist in testing that are not present on the main branch
 ### GameObject overrides
 You can specify a list of GameObjects that should be excluded from a given branch by enabling GameObject overrides for that branch.
 Exclusive GameObjects will only be included in builds for a branch that has them in the Exclusive GameObject list.
 Excluded GameObjects will not be included in builds for that branch.
+### Editor world changes
+You can change you world name, decription, tags, playercount and image right from the editor window, on a per branch basis.
+Any changes you make will be applied to the upload window automatically on the next build - or be applied autonomously if using the Autonomous builder.
 ### Build tracking
 VR Build Helper tracks every build and upload you do for a branch, for both PC and mobile platforms.
 It automatically keeps a build number which is updated every time you create a new build.
 If you switch platforms and do a new build, VR Build Helper will attempt to detect if any changes were made after switching.
 If not, the build numbers for the new platform will automatically be updated to match the other one.
 ### Runtime Udon features